jingkaihe/momm/README.md

 ## Requirement

-Ensure that [Memcached](http://memcached.org/) or [Redis](http://redis.io/) is installed on your local machine or server or provided by some other cloud service providers.
-Those are for exchange rate storage, which ensure your fast queries.
+Ensure that either [Memcached](http://memcached.org/) or [Redis](http://redis.io/) is installed on the machines/servers for exchange rate store

-Local storage is not provided, because it might not safe for work on Cloud Platforms such as Heroku.

 ## Installation